pixelapps-dev/enthusiastic-lavender/src/pages/index.md

     section_id: hero
     image: images/5.jpg
     content: >-
-        A collection of guidelines and resources for use across the Cm3 product.
+        A collection of guidelines and resources for use across the Cm3 ecosystem.
     actions:
       # - type: action
       #   label: Get Started